Thank You Letter to a Friend After a Favor or Kind Gesture

 Should I offer to return the favor?
 Toggle answer

 You can, but keep it natural.
-A simple line such as “Please let me return the favor sometime” feels warmer than making the thank-you sound like a debt.
+A simple line such as “Please let me return the favor sometime” feels warmer than making your thank-you sound like a debt.

 How do I thank someone for lending me money?
 Toggle answer